isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 carefully check that the resized disk boots and works correctly.
 ```

-Finally, verify that the image meets the expected values:
+Finally, it is verified that the image meets the expected size (see virtual size):

 ```sh
 $ qemu-img info golden-devstation-centos8-disk-10G.qcow2